• December 12, 2019

 Fire Evacuation Chair Emergency Signage

-There is currently no legal requirement for an organisation to provide evacuation chairs, the most relevant piece of legislation is the Regulatory Reform (Fire Safety) Order 2005 or RRO 2005.
+There is currently no explicit legal requirement for an organisation to provide evacuation chairs, but the requirement to ensure safe evacuation is absolute.
+The most relevant piece of legislation is the Regulatory Reform (Fire Safety) Order 2005 or RRO 2005.

 Therefore, government guidelines concur that where evacuation chairs are the preferred method of escape, the responsible person on the premises will provide them.